A7MED6969/A7MED6969/README.md

 ### Hello there 👋

-im A7MED , 15 y.o , from egypt , junior front-end developer
+im A7MED , 15 y.o , from egypt , junior full stack developer

 ### 📊 My Statics